 Follow our exciting and varied history from the start as a small craft enterprise in 1922, through the beginnings of adhesive technology in 1975 to current developments - BÜHNEN was and still is always close to the customer.

-The current year is also marked by many small and large changes:
+The current year is also marked by both smaller and larger changes:

 Mr Jan Hunke joins BÜHNEN in April 2018 as additional managing director beside Mr Gausepohl.
 Thereby, Mr Hunke also takes over the duties of Mr Hartje and becomes head of Sales and Marketing.
 Mr Hunke has many years of experience in the hot melt adhesive industry and is therefore the ideal candidate for this position.